jecicorp/dahbox/readme.md

 ## SELinux

 Has DahBox bind your home directory in a container, SELinux will block you from reading or writing files.
-You have 3 solutions to solve this problem.
+You have many solutions to solve this problem.

 1. Deactivate SELinux (`sudo setenforce 0`) it's a bad solution but permit to prov that your problem is cause by selinux
 2. Deactivate SELinux for each container `--security-opt label=disable`, less bad but still bad